42Crunch API Security Platform Overview

 42Crunch Platform offers three main features:

-- API Contract Security Audit: This is a static analysis of OpenAPI definitions, something that you would likely use during API design, development, and testing, or with your pull request reviews and your CI/CD pipelines.
+- API Contract Security Audit: This is a static analysis of OpenAPI (Swagger) definitions, something that you would likely use during API design, development, and testing, or with your pull request reviews and your CI/CD pipelines.

 - API Contract Conformance Scan: This is the dynamic testing of the actual API implementation.
 This function is very applicable in penetration testing, CI/CD pipelines and your test procedures.